College of Engineering

 Admission into the Professional Program

-• Academic performance: Students must have completed all pre-professional courses with a grade of C or better, completed at least 12 hours of math, science and engineering courses required for the degree and taken at UTA, complied with the Three-Attempt Rule, and achieved a minimum three-calculation GPA as specified by the department.
+- Academic performance: Students must have completed all pre-professional courses with a grade of C or better, completed at least 12 hours of math, science and engineering courses required for the degree and taken at UTA, complied with the Three-Attempt Rule, and met other departmental transition requirements, including the program's three-calculation GPA minimums.
 Refer to the College of Engineering Academic Regulations and individual department program descriptions for specific requirements in the desired program.

 Competence in Oral Communication and Computer Use